Guidelines for Requesting and Administering Ministerial Exemptions for Fresh Fruit and Vegetables

 Applicants may forward the application for a Ministerial Exemption to the CFIA and the request for evidence of shortage to the producer organization (or other such supplier) simultaneously.
 However, the application will not be processed until the application is considered to be complete.

 5. Processing of applications

-Upon receipt of a completed application to the designated CFIA office (refer to Appendix A for contact information), CFIA officials shall:
+Upon receipt of a completed application to the Centre of Administration, CFIA officials shall:

 - review the application and submitted evidence to ascertain the completeness of the submission; and

 - ensure the proper payment for the Ministerial Exemption is received.

 If deficiencies are apparent, the applicant will be advised by the CFIA and the application will be placed on hold until the required information has been supplied or the proper payment has been received.

 When the application appears to be complete, the Minister may:

 - verify, prior to approval, any plant health requirements; and

 - if necessary, seek additional information relating to the application from other relevant parties in order to arrive at a decision.